Many people feed birds during winter, believing they’re engaging in an activity that is good for them as well as for the birds.

 So, feeding birds is a relatively neutral activity, except during especially severe stretches of winter weather.
 But it’s crucial that your feeder not pose risks, as this can easily turn winter feeding into an activity that harms birds more than it helps.

-University of Wisconsin emeritus professor and wildlife expert, Stan Temple, writes and speaks frequently about birds, wildlife ecology, and conservation.
+Written by Stanley Temple, University of Wisconsin emeritus professor and wildlife expert.
+Temple writes and speaks frequently about birds, wildlife ecology, and conservation.
 Contact him at firstname.lastname@example.org.